EllaScheltinga/Deep-Learning-Group-75/README.md

   Due to unclarity and errors in the original article and the code and limited computational resources, the original claim of 60% accuracy on the N-Caltech101 dataset was not reproducable.
 The highest accuracy of 53% was reached with 100 samples, 10 classes, 15 epochs and 8 batches and with high learning rate of 0.1%.
 For further implementation, it is recommended to secure computational power through cloud computing and further tune learning rate to prevent overfitting that we caught in epoch tuning.

-  The reproducibility using N-Cars was succeful to an extent as the preprocessed data could be trained and the result is .... .
+  The reproducibility using N-Cars was succeful to an extent as the preprocessed data could be trained and the result is an accuracy 0.49 for the object detection task.
+Compared to the 0.945 accuracy stated in the AEGNN paper this is significanlty lower, however due to the resources availale there were some limitations, which could have lead to a lower resutl.
 Overall, most of the building blocks of code to reproduce N-Cars are present, however there are some missing parts which make reproducing difficult.

 ## Future research